 The Sam Houston Memorial Museum is accredited by the American Association of Museums.
 Accreditation certifies that a museum operates according to standards set forth by the museum profession, manages its collections responsibly and provides quality services of museum visitors.

-The museum complex is located at the corner of Sam Houston Avenue and 19th Street and can be reached by calling (936) 294-1832 or by visiting Sam Houston Memorial Museum.
+The museum complex is located at the corner of Sam Houston Avenue and 19th Street, and can be reached by calling (936) 294-1832; or by visiting the website at www.samhouston.memorial.museum.

 Sam Houston Press & Copy Center is the University’s in-house printing and copying facility.
 It provides year-round service for students, faculty, and staff of Sam Houston State University.
-Copying, binding, faxing, and printing services are offered to students and student organizations.
+Copying, binding, fax services and printing services are offered to students and student organizations.